aurorazl/cvat/cvat/apps/documentation/installation.md

 ### Share path

 You can use a share storage for data uploading during you are creating a task.
-To do that you can mount it to CVAT docker container.
+To do that you can mount it to ADAP docker container.
 Example of docker-compose.override.yml for this purpose:

 ```yml